Email marketing best practices

 91% of people check their email daily.
 In fact, email marketing has 3 times more conversions than social media marketing.
 Knowing how to do email marketing the right way, gives you the potential to increase your conversions.

 Email marketing services

 You should be able to run your email marketing campaigns from your content management system (CMS).
 Most shopping carts have an autoresponder to help you create your opt-in form.
-MailChimp is the most popular platform for automating email campaigns.
+AWeber and MailChimp are the most popular platform for automating email campaigns.
 You could also try Marketo, ConstantContact, Poptin (for WordPress), or Salesforce Marketing Cloud, if you are operating a business-to-business (B2B) eCommerce site.

 Introduction to email marketing